ryan-mcclue/ryan-mcclue/src/knowledge.md

 remains unchanged

 ## Peripherals
+Clock:
+polarity refers to either high or low phase is rising or falling edge

+RTC:
+For instance, the SysTick timer, which is a 24-bit counter, has a maximum value that it can count to.
+Depending on the clock frequency, this might limit the maximum time interval it can measure directly.
+If the MCU system clock is, for example, 72 MHz, the SysTick can count up to 2^24 / 72 MHz = 233 milliseconds before it wraps around.
+Using prescalers, you can extend this, but usually not beyond several minutes to hours without complex software handling.

+TODO: include general parameters to init, e.g. clock phase, polarity, data width etc.
 CRC:
 High range of error detections with small checksum value.
 Treats data as a binary polynomial and performs modulo-2 division by a fixed/generator polynomial.